Fanny Fligelman Brin: Women's rights

 In addition to her peace advocacy, Brin held strong convictions for women's rights.
 In the 1910s, she was active in the women's suffrage movement, although she did not play a leading role.
 Brin traced her interest in women's rights to her time at the University of Minnesota, where she found women activist role models in her professors.
-Having these role models likely empowered Brin to take on activism after she graduated college.
+Having these role models likely empowered Brin to take on activism after she graduated from college.

 Throughout her life, Brin advocated for women's empowerment.
 She frequently spoke on the importance of women's contributions to society and equality for all women.
 She declared, “’we seem to be moving very slowly, I have faith that women will some day make a great contribution to civilization.
 The need for women’s participation grows daily…I believe they can do more than they realize…women working side by side with men can push forward a better world.’”

 Brin found the intersection of her interests in women’s rights, her Jewish identity, and peace through NCJW.
 However, as an early advocate for world peace, Brin had to push against people within NCJW who did not always agree on her strong stance on the issue.
 This allowed Brin the opportunity to bring peace advocacy to prominence within this organization that she so strongly identified with, and she saw success as NCJW became increasingly committed to the pacifist cause.

 Brin believed women had an important role to play in peace advocacy.
 In a column for The Jewish Woman, she wrote, “It has been repeatedly stated that the women of the world have an unusual responsibility in the peace movement.
 The women of the United States so banded together in this great cause can render a signal service to the human race.”
 Because Brin believed so strongly in the power of women's leadership, she saw their involvement in peace efforts as a signal to all people of the importance of the movement.